Reproducing a painting or artwork

 Then, click on the Image Render icon to launch the rendering.

 You can modify the different render settings to adjust the output to your final purpose (identical reproduction, shrinking, enlargement, etc...).

 In some cases, it may be necessary to shoot a picture with an inadequate camera setup (hand-held, for example), because of a lack of equipment, time or space.

-In such a situation, Autopano has to be notified that the group of photos contains shots taken from multiple viewpoints (only relevant to Autopano Giga):
+In such a situation, Autopano has to be notified that the group of photos contains shots taken from multiple viewpoints by optimizing the viewpoint scope (only relevant to Autopano Giga):